 Two Forms of Meditation

-Basically, there are two forms of meditation:
+Basically, there are two types of meditation:

-1. One form of meditation requires focusing the mind on a certain activity, such as on the breathing process, on a physical object, a mental image, a word, a quote, thought, or a quality of character.
+1. One type of meditation requires focusing the mind on a certain activity, such as on the breathing process, on a physical object, a mental image, a word, a quote, thought, or a quality of character.

 2. The other form, which is more advanced, does not require that you focus on anything in particular.